IntentArchitect/Docs/articles/module-building/templates/tutorial-create-a-template/02-create-the-module-and-a-template/create-the-module-and-a-template.md

 ---
-uid: module-building.tutorials.create-a-module.create-a-simple-module
+uid: module-building.templates.tutorial-create-a-template.create-the-module-and-a-template
 ---
-# Create a simple module
+# Create a Module and Template

 In this step of the tutorial, we will create a new Module Builder Application in Intent Architect, use the Designer to add a template to it, run the Software Factory against this Application to generate a .NET Core C# solution, and then finally build in our IDE to generate the Module.